ryanbates1990/dnd/Nightmare and the Nexus/Slygarten/Merchant_District.md

 ## Guildhall of the Merchant's Guild

 Standing as a symbol of unity and strength, the Guildhall of the Merchant's Guild is an impressive structure at the edge of the central square.
 The guildhall is a multi-story building with a grand entrance adorned with gilded motifs representing various trade routes and symbols of protection.
 A large clock, a gift from the Clockwork District, hangs prominently on the facade

+# Locations

+## M1 - The Gilded Quill Inn

+> The Gilded Quill Inn is a charming establishment.
+The exterior is adorned with tasteful wooden carvings and a wrought-iron sign displaying a stylized quill.
+The common area boasts a cozy fireplace, inviting sofas, and a well-stocked bookshelf for patrons to peruse at their leisure.

+- Innkeeper is Master Thaddeus, a friendly and well-spoken individual who prides himself on providing quality service.
+- Rooms are reasonably priced at 2 gold pieces per night, featuring comfortable furnishings, artistic decor, and private baths.
+- The menu offers Spiced Riverfish stew, golden saffron risotto, and artisinal flatbreads, as well as locally brewed beers and wines, and a small selection of liquors.
+- Regular patrons include traders, artisans, and scholars.
+Notable guests: Master Artisan Selena, Trader Eamon, and Scholar-in-Residence Alaric.